My Little Margie: Theme song

 The program's theme song was originally titled "Bows and Strings in Teasing" by its composer, Alexander Laszlo, when he composed it for a 1946 Republic picture, The French Key.
 When My Little Margie contracted to use his music, Laszlo wrote a new arrangement with added bars of music, which then became the "My Little Margie Theme" from 1952 to 1955.

-The show's music should not be confused with the 1920s popular song "Margie", also known as "My Little Margie", though the title of the TV program may have been inspired by the song.
 Most of the surviving radio episodes are edited versions aired on the Armed Forces Radio Service (AFRS).
 CBS destroyed thousands of broadcasts from this period, so in many cases all that have survived have been the AFRS versions.
 The AFRS versions used the 1920s song "Margie" as a music fill at the end of the episode to take up the time that would have had commercials in the original CBS version.

 Syndication

-Since the series was canceled in 1955, My Little Margie has aired on local TV stations, often paired with I Married Joan.
+After the series was canceled in 1955, Official Films distributed it in syndication.
+My Little Margie has aired on local TV stations, often paired with I Married Joan.
 Both series aired on CBN during the 1980s and then on ION.
 AMGTV currently carries both series daily.